agasthyaps/nisasbrain/README.md

 **Use when**: Coaches mention Eureka Math, need curriculum-specific observation criteria, or want concrete implementation guidance

+## Evaluation Frameworks

+**`frameworks/`** - Teacher evaluation and observation frameworks organized by domain:
+- **`frameworks/danielson/`**: Complete Danielson Framework for Teaching with 4 domains, components, and scoring guides

+**Use when**: Coaches need formal evaluation criteria, structured observation frameworks, or comprehensive teaching standards across all domains of practice

 ## Instructional Tools

 **`Rigorous Math Questions to Promote Mathematical Discourse.md`** - 100+ categorized questions for mathematical discussions